fbeauKmi/kbobine_filament_settings/README.md

 bugs, use it whith care**

 Kbobine is a gateway between Spoolman and Klipper, it send current spool informations to Klipper.
-Then allows you to store settings inside Klipper configuration.
+Then it allows you to store settings inside Klipper configuration.

 ### What it does ?